Xcopyco/orc/doc/protocol.md

 3    Network Structure
 ----------------------

-Storj employs a **structured** network, meaning that nodes are organized and route messages based on a deterministic metric.
+Orc employs a **structured** network, meaning that nodes are organized and route messages based on a deterministic metric.
 The network uses a [Kademlia](http://www.scs.stanford.edu/~dm/home/papers/kpos.pdf) distributed hash table as the basis for the network overlay.
-In addition to Kademlia, Storj also employs other extensions to mitigate issues and attacks defined by the work on [S/Kademlia](http://www.tm.uka.de/doc/SKademlia_2007.pdf).
+In addition to Kademlia, Orc also employs other extensions to mitigate issues and attacks defined by the work on [S/Kademlia](http://www.tm.uka.de/doc/SKademlia_2007.pdf).

-In addition to the distributed hash table, Storj also implements a publish-subscribe system, [Quasar](https://www.microsoft.com/en-us/research/wp-content/uploads/2008/02/iptps08-quasar.pdf), atop the Kademlia overlay to provide effective delivery of publications related
+In addition to the distributed hash table, Orc also implements a publish-subscribe system, [Quasar](https://www.microsoft.com/en-us/research/wp-content/uploads/2008/02/iptps08-quasar.pdf), atop the Kademlia overlay to provide effective delivery of publications related